openfort/pipewire-midi-control/README.md

-# midi-pipewire-volume 🎚🎛️ → 🔈🔉🔊
+# pipewire-midi-control 🎚🎛️ → 🔈🔉🔊

-Tool to map MIDI CC (Control Change) messages to the audio volume of individual PipeWire nodes and devices.
+Tool to map MIDI messages to the audio volume of individual PipeWire nodes and devices.

 Current status: Early development, not very polished.
-But I'm already using it daily.
+But I'm already using it daily with Behringer X-TOUCH MINI.

 Goals:

 * Use MIDI CC messages to change individual volume levels in PipeWire.
     * Should support any device/node/port/whatever-it-is-called.
-    * Should also support applications (because, why not?).
+    * Should also support applications.
-    * Should support individula channels (e.g. separate controls for left/right channels).
 * Also use them to change the display brightness.
     * Using `ddcutil` for external displays.
-    * Maybe someday using the backlight settings of laptops.
 * Also allow changing the default audio device (both for playback and for recording).
 * Also allow changing the profile of an audio device.
 * Also allow arbitrary commands.
 * Any MIDI message should work.
-CC messages are the most obvious, but note on/off could also be implemented.
+CC messages, note on/off.

 ## TODO